ujjainimukherjee/StarWarsApp/notes.md

 # Use Cases

+* To start the app type 'ng serve'
 * http://localhost:4200/ is the home page.
 It shows the list of users from star wars API.
 It will show 10 records only.
 * To see more records, use the Pagination component at the bottom which will fetch 10 records at a time from SWAPI
-* You can also search using any user name. eg. as you type - 'Skywalker' you can see only 3 records which contain the name 'Skywalker'
+* You can also search using any user name. eg. as you type - 'Skywalker' you will see only 3 records which contain the name 'Skywalker'
 * All records have a thumbs down icon beside them.
 If you click on any icon, the icon changes to thumbs up and
-  - the counter button on the right hand side has it's value incremented by 1.
+  - the counter button has it's value incremented by 1.
-  - the corresponding person is added to the favorites list
+  - the  person who has been favorited, is added to the favorites list
-* The thumbs up and thumbs down icon may be clicked to toggle the states between favorite and not favorite
+* The thumbs up/thumbs down icon may be clicked to toggle the states between favorite and not favorite
-* If you click on the 'Counter' button, you will go to the Favorites page which shows the list of Favorite  people
+* If you click on the 'Counter' button, you will be redirected to the 'Favorites' page,  which shows the list of Favorite  people
 * There is a 'Go Back' button which will take the user back to the first page.
 State is maintained between 2 pages.

 # Fetch People data